ibexa/documentation-developer/docs/api/public_php_api_search.md

 It affects default sorting if no Sort Clause is used.
 As such, `query` is recommended when the search is based on user input.

-The difference between `query` and `filter` is only relevant when using Solr search engine.
+The difference between `query` and `filter` is only relevant when using Solr or Elasticsearch search engine.
 With the Legacy search engine both properties will give identical results.

 ## Repository filtering